Diogenesoftoronto/nimit/README.md

 Considering creating this for Golang as well, but I believe Nim is more suited to scripting.

+This tool is highly inspired by husky and cbeam's [article](https://cbea.ms/git-commit/).
 ## Getting started

 You will need to install nim.
 This program allows you to emit